lowRISC/style-guides/VerilogCodingStyle.md

 Use the keyword `parameter` within the `module` declaration of a parameterized module to indicate what parameters the user is expected to tune at instantiation.
-The preferred naming convention for all parameters is `UpperCamelCase`.
-Some projects may choose to use `ALL_CAPS` to differentiate tuneable parameters from constants.
+The naming convention for all parameters is `UpperCamelCase`.

 Derived parameters within the `module` declaration should use `localparam`.
 An example is shown below.